RL370/NegotiationGPT/README.md

 ### The Consolidated Dataset

 Our journey begins with raw negotiation transcripts—conversations between buyers and sellers negotiating over various items.
-Ryan consolidated these transcripts into a single dataset called `Sonnet4-consolidated.csv`, extracting each individual utterance along with its metadata.
+We used consolidated transcript called `Sonnet4-consolidated.csv`, which extracts each individual utterance along with its metadata.

 **What does the data look like?**